 Mexican feather grass has low-to-average water needs.
 Once established, it is drought-tolerant: Mexican feather grass copes with droughts by going into dormancy.

-Fertilize annually with compost.
+Fertilize Mexican feather grass annually with a good layer of compost.

-Uses for Mexican Feather Grass in the Landscape
+Propagating Mexican Feather Grass

 You can also grow Mexican feather grass in a large container, mixed with other plants.
 Give its height, it is most effective as the central plant in such a mixed planting.
 Surround it with shorter plants that enjoy full sun and sharp drainage.
 Be especially careful to avoid overwatering Mexican feather grass when it is being grown in a container.
-But many homeowners with slopes to plant choose to grow Mexican feather grass in the ground because it is helpful in controlling erosion.